EladProject/wild2wild_matcher/README.md

-#wild2wild_matcher
+# wild2wild_matcher

-A function to match two wildcard strings to each other.
+A function to match two wildcard strings to each other.<br>
-Supported wild cards:
+Supported wild cards:<br>
-\* - Zero or more charachters
+\* - Zero or more charachters<br>
-? - Exactly one character
+? - Exactly one character<br><br>

 This is actually a subset of a regular expression partial match.
-Both of which are not available OOB in JS.
+Both of which are not available OOB in JS.<br>

 ### A use case example:
-When only part of the input is available and there is a need to understand whether this input may potentially be completed to match a desired pattern (described with wildcards) in order to show a notification to the user.
+When only part of the input is available and there is a need to understand whether this input may potentially be completed<br>
+to match a desired pattern (described with wildcards) in order to show a notification to the user.<br>
-Appending the partial input with * and matching it with the desired pattern will reveal if the input can be completed to match the pattern.
+Appending the partial input with * and matching it with the desired pattern will reveal if the input can be completed to match<br>
+the pattern.<br>

 ### Examples: